udeaghad/udeaghad/README.md

 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on coding
 - 📫 you can reach me on dozie.udeagha@gmail.com
+- 📫 connect with me on https://www.linkedin.com/in/dozie-udeagha/
+- 👋share your thoughts with me on https://twitter.com/theodoz

 <!---
 udeaghad/udeaghad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.